mikaelho/pythonista-lambda-deploy/README.md

     aws_secret='YOUR_AWS_SECRET'
     aws_region='YOUR REGION, e.g. eu-west-1'

-Then set up the `lambda-deploy.py` script in your Pythonista action ('screwdriver') menu.
+Then include the `lambda-deploy.py` script in your Pythonista action menu ('screwdriver' in the upper right corner, 'Edit', then 'plus' to add the script with your choice of icon and color).

 # First deployment